Space-charge effects in the field-assisted thermionic emission from nonuniform cathodes: Model

-It is important to note that in the following simulations, cathode temperature may be driven as high as 4000 Kelvin, which is clearly beyond any realistic temperature range for actual cathodes.
-The reason for doing this is that this work is part of a series of investigations on the effect of charge discreteness, cathode inhomogeneity and small emitter sizes being undertaken by our group.
-In that work the diode system we have been investigating is of emitter side length and diode spacing on the order of 1 $\mu$m and with the work function values described above \cite{Torfason15,Torfason20}.
+It is important to note that in the following simulations, the cathode temperature may be driven as high as 4000 K, which is clearly beyond any realistic temperature range for actual cathodes.
+The reason for doing this is that this work is part of a series of investigations on the effects of charge discreteness, cathode inhomogeneity, and small emitter size being undertaken by our group.
+In that work the diode system we have been investigating is of emitter side length and diode spacing of the order of 1 $\mu$m and with the work function values described above \cite{Torfason15,Torfason20}.
+The reader should also note that, even though the emitting area is of small dimension, it is planar and embedded in an infinite planar cathode.
+Thus, there is no enhancement of the applied electric field by the emitter.
 In order to get good statistics and drive the current well into the space-charge limit, while using the aforementioned parameters, it was necessary to allow the cathode temperature to become as high as 4000 Kelvin.
 As we will later demonstrate, this does not alter the main findings of this paper which can be understood to apply to more realistic thermionic cathodes as well.